 Even if your own restaurant isn’t dealing with such astronomical turnover rates, the regular coming and going of staff can certainly take its toll on your business.
 Not only is it more expensive to hire new staff than to retain existing employees, but high turnover can also impact day-to-day workplace performance.

-As one study by 7Shifts found, 47% of restaurants were negatively affected by employee turnover in 2019, and less than a third of operators said their restaurant turnover rate had no impact on their business.
-In other words, a low restaurant turnover rate is essential to a successful business and a healthy workplace culture.
+As one study by 7Shifts found, 47% of restaurants were negatively affected by employee turnover in 2019, and less than a third of operators said their turnover rate had no impact on their business.
+In other words, low restaurant turnover is essential to a successful business and a healthy workplace culture.

-To help you get your employee turnover rate to where it needs to be, this guide will cover everything you need to know, including:
+To help you get your turnover rate to where it needs to be, this guide will cover everything you need to know, including:

 Before going any further, let’s clarify what the restaurant turnover rate means.

 Turnover rate is a measurement of the frequency at which employees leave a job.
 For instance, if your restaurant had 20 employees and a turnover rate of 50%, that means that 10 employees left and needed to be replaced.

 While the turnover rate varies by venue type, restaurants generally see a higher turnover rate than other industries.
 In part, this is because the restaurant industry is the U.S. economy’s largest employer of teenagers.
 And while many teens start off working in restaurants, most eventually go on to different careers outside the industry.

 A high turnover rate can also be linked to the high proportion of students and seasonal staff working in the industry.
 Both students and seasonal workers don’t typically work a full-year schedule, which means turnover is generally high following the summer months.
 In fact, the restaurant industry is one of the largest creators of seasonal jobs, adding more than 500,000 jobs during an average summer season.